 As a plus-size girl growing up in the suburbs of Toronto in the ’90s, I could only dream about rocking the outfits I saw in magazines and on TV (think Calvin Klein slip dresses and Liv Tyler’s baby doll tees).
 When I went shopping at one of the handful of retailers that carried my size, my oarptions were oversized T-shirts and wide-leg pants; crop tops and tight dresses just weren’t available beyond traditional sizes.

 Fortunately, things have changed since then.
 Social media has given us unprecedented access to designers, and retailers are finally starting to catch on to our demands for more sizing options.
-Within the last 10 years, Forever 21, H&M and even Nike have introduced plus lines, while Canadian retailers like Addition Elle, Pennington’s and Hudson’s Bay carry fashion-forward plus collections
+Within the last 10 years, Forever 21, H&M and even Nike have introduced plus lines, while Canadian retailers like Joe Fresh, Addition Elle, Pennington’s and Hudson’s Bay carry fashion-forward plus collections

 But that isn’t really enough.
 Plus-size shoppers are often relegated to online shopping, which makes it difficult to gauge fit and quality, and when brick-and-mortar stores do carry extended sizing, the selection tends to be limited.
 Regardless of where they’re shopping, plus women usually have to spend more for comparable garments.
 And, worst of all, there’s a lasting sense that plus-size women just don’t matter to mainstream retailers.
 “I wish we could get to a point where it wasn’t a big deal to feature a plus-size body on the runway,” says Brittnee Blair, a plus model and former Big Brother Canada contestant.
 “There’s no shortage of plus-size women voicing their opinions on the lack of options out there.”